-- Engage in the community for six to eight hours per week throughout the academic year (Sept. to June) at host agency site
+- Engage in the community for six to ten hours per week throughout the academic year (September to June) at host agency site

-- Act as a liaison between the Ignatian Center and the host organization
+- Serve as liaison between the Ignatian Center and the host organization

-- Act as a resource person and mentor for SCU students who participate at the host organization in the Weekly Engagement Program
+- Serve as a resource and mentor for SCU students who participate at the host organization in Arrupe Weekly Engagement

 - Assist with ignatian Center events, as appropriate